charles-bernard/Dictyostelium-discoideum-research/README.md

 computer before running it

 Which script to be executed ?
--to test if there is a memory effect of the taxis: obsolete_PhototaxisLightSwitches.au3 -to analyse the reaction time of the slugs when the location of the light source changes: PhototaxisPreciseLightSwitches.au3 -to see what happened if one switches from one led turned on to two leds turned on together: PhototaxisLightSwitches2Leds.au3
+- to test if there is a memory effect of the taxis: obsolete_PhototaxisLightSwitches.au3
+- to analyse the reaction time of the slugs when the location of the light source changes: PhototaxisPreciseLightSwitches.au3
+- to see what happened if one switches from one led turned on to two leds turned on together: PhototaxisLightSwitches2Leds.au3

 ## Dictyostomic